lyteword/chspurgeon-tod/volume-7/psalm-132.md

 g) Dearest relationships indulged.

-2\.This rest enduring for ever.
+2\.
+This rest enduring for ever.

 a) There will always be a church.